Battle of Walcheren Causeway: Prelude

-As the Allies had to secure a port of the capacity of Antwerp before they could contemplate the invasion of Germany itself, the Battle of the Scheldt involved bitter fighting.
+The Allies had to secure a port of the capacity of Antwerp before they could contemplate the invasion of Germany.
 By 31 October 1944, all land surrounding the Scheldt estuary had been cleared of German control except for Walcheren Island, from where coastal batteries commanded the approaches to the waterway.
-These guns prevented the Allies from making use of the port facilities of Antwerp to alleviate their logistical concerns.
+These guns prevented the Allies from making use of the port facilities of Antwerp to alleviate their supply difficulties.
 The island's dykes had been breached by attacks from RAF Bomber Command: on 3 October at Westkapelle, with severe loss of civilian life; on 7 October at two places, west and east of Vlissingen; and on 11 October at Veere.
 This flooded the central part of the island, forcing the German defenders onto the high ground around the outside and in the towns.

-The 2nd Canadian Infantry Division had marched west down the South Beveland isthmus and by 31 October had cleared all German opposition from South Beveland.
-Walcheren Island was connected to South Beveland by a narrow causeway, 40 metres wide and 1600 metres long.
+The 2nd Canadian Infantry Division had marched westwards down the South Beveland isthmus and by 31 October had cleared all German opposition from South Beveland.
+Walcheren Island was connected to South Beveland by a narrow causeway, 40 × 1600 m long.
 Plans to employ assault boats over the Sloe Channel were thwarted by muddy conditions unsuitable for water craft.
 The Calgary Highlanders had been selected for this amphibious operation, as they had received stormboat training in the UK in anticipation of an opposed water crossing of the Seine River, which invasion planners had predicted would be necessary approximately 90 days after the landings in Normandy.
 In the event, the ground was too boggy to employ the boats and the Highlanders were used as conventional infantry in a landward attack directly over the causeway.